Psychiatric Mental Health Nurse Practitioner D.N.P.

 - Students cannot register for clinical courses in the D.N.P. program until formally accepted into the program.

-- Doctoral Nurse Practitioner students are required to receive at least a B in all capstone courses (NUR 711, NUR 712, NUR 713) required for the DNP degree.
-Students who receive less than a B, including a B-, C+, C or lower in these courses, will have to repeat that course, will be placed on probation and cannot take any of the clinical practicum courses until they raise their grade in the applicable course to at least a B. They are also limited to six credits while on probation.
+- Doctoral Nurse Practitioner students are required to receive at least a B in all courses required for the DNP degree.
+Students who receive less than a B, including a B-, C+, C or lower in the course, will be placed on probation and cannot take any of the clinical practicum courses until they raise their grade in the applicable course to at least a B. They are also limited to six credits while on probation.

 - Student responsibilities: The doctoral nursing program is a demanding program in coursework, time, commitment and financial obligation.
 Due to these responsibilities for the program, students should seriously evaluate the impact that employment may have on their clinical performance and academic progress.